OMSI Exhibit

 What's That Sound?

 Two headphones and a source of recorded sounds.
-Visitors listen to the sounds and try to guess the source first with, then without, simulated NIHL.
-Images of sound sources light up to indicate the actual source of the “mystery” sound. (see our web-based version of this game- Virtual Exhibit(link to it)
+Visitors listened to the sounds and tried to guess the source first with, then without, simulated hearing loss.
+Images of sound sources lit up to indicate the actual source of the “mystery” sound. (see our web-based version of this game- Virtual Exhibit.

 Whadda Ya Know?

-An interactive, networked computer game for 1-4 players in which visitors test their knowledge and answer a series of multiple choice questions about hearing, the ear, and hearing conservation.
+An interactive, networked computer game for 1-4 players in which visitors tested their knowledge and answered a series of multiple choice questions about hearing, the ear, and hearing conservation.
 See our web-based version of this game

 fly-through_ear

 A computer-generated animated video fly-through of the ear structures, with a focus on the role of hair cells.
-Visitors see how hair cells respond to “safe” sounds, then see what happens with “dangerous decibels.”
-The video also shows real hair cells responding to music.
+Visitors saw how hair cells respond to “safe” sounds, then saw what happens with “dangerous decibels.”
+The video also showed real hair cells responding to music.

 Save Your Ears!

-A video game in which visitors distinguish between safe and dangerous sounds in scenes representing daily life, and use strategies to protect their ears from dangerous sounds to score points and save their hearing.
+A video game in which visitors distinguished between safe and dangerous sounds in scenes representing daily life, and used strategies to protect their ears from dangerous sounds to score points and save their hearing.
 See our web-based version of this game.

 How Loud is Too Loud?